-To be eligible, patients were required to be (i) male, older than 16 yr of age; (ii) available to follow a rehabilitation program; (iii) currently playing on a semiprofessional/professional football team; and (iv) suspected of possessing a hamstring strain injury (of noncontact etiology), which occurred during a training or match (played within the previous 4 d) and subsequently forced the player to cease activity.
+To be eligible, patients were required to be: (i) male, older than 16 years of age; (ii) available to follow a rehabilitation program; (iii) currently playing on a semi-professional/professional football team; and (iv) suspected of possessing a hamstring strain injury (of non-contact etiology) which occurred during a training or match (played within the previous 4 days) and subsequently forced the player to cease activity.

-The following patients were termed ineligible: (i) those who were suspected or verified with previous hamstring strain injuries in the same leg in the last 6 months (34); (ii) those who suffered an extrinsic trauma to the posterior thigh, a grade II-grade III tear, or an avulsion (36); (iii) those who presented ongoing or chronic hip, knee, leg, ankle, foot, or lumbopelvic injuries that required intervention by a health professional; and (iv) those who suffered a neurological, cardiorespiratory, or systemic disorder.
+Patients were termed ineligible who: (i) were suspected or verified with previous hamstring strain injuries in the same leg in the last 6 months (34); (ii) suffered an extrinsic trauma to the posterior thigh, a grade II-III tear or an avulsion (36); (iii) presented ongoing or chronic hip, knee, leg, ankle, foot or lumbopelvic injuries that required intervention by a health professional; and (iv) suffered a neurological, cardiorespiratory or systemic disorder.

-Diagnostic Confirmation
+Diagnostic confirmation

-Potential patients then participated in a clinical and ultrasound examination within 4 d of the injury to confirm or deny the suspected hamstring strain injury.
+Potential patients then participated in a clinical and ultrasound examination within 4 days of the injury to confirm or deny the suspected hamstring strain injury.
 Confirmation of the injury was based on clinical examination and/or ultrasonography.
-If the clinical examination revealed two or more of the following findings, with respect to the noninjured thigh, the hamstring strain injury was confirmed: (i) localized pain on palpation of the hamstring muscles, (ii) posterior thigh pain without radicular symptoms and/or diminished flexibility during a passive straight leg raise, and (iii) pain and/or weakness with resisted knee flexion at 15° measured with a handheld dynamometer (minimum difference of 20% between legs).
-In addition, the verification of all hamstring strain injuries was required by ultrasonography with the determination of the grade of severity.
+If the clinical examination revealed 2 or more of the following findings, with respect to the non-injured thigh, the hamstring strain injury was confirmed: (i) localized pain on palpation of the hamstring muscles, (ii) posterior thigh pain without radicular symptoms and/or diminished flexibility during a passive straight leg raise and (iii) pain and/or weakness with resisted knee flexion at 15° measured with a handheld dynamometer (minimum difference of 20% between legs).
+Additionally, the verification of all hamstring strain injuries was required by ultrasonography with the determination of the grade of severity.
 Only grade I (structural muscle injury) hamstring strain injuries were included in the study (29).
 Grade I hamstring strain injuries have shown to be more frequent and prone to reinjury (9).
-Conversely, those football players with less than two clinical findings and/or a negative, a grade II-grade III, or an avulsion ultrasound finding were excluded from the study (see Figure 1).
-Clinical examination and ultrasonography procedures were performed by the same sport medicine physician (F.M.M.)
+Conversely, those football players with less than two clinical findings and/or a negative, a grade II-III or an avulsion ultrasound finding were excluded from the study (see Figure 1).
+Clinical examination and ultrasonography procedures were performed by the same sport medicine physician (F.M.M.) with >6 years experience as head physician of a professional football team and >15 years experience as a physician in high-performance sport in Spain.
+Additionally, a seasoned radiologist (F.I.) with >20 years experience in elite sport analyzed all ultrasound images.
+Any diagnostic discrepancy between physicians was discussed to reach a consensus.